 STCW Basic Safety Training is required by all crew working on a superyacht.

 Superyacht interior crew should consider our steward/stewardess training course as well as RYA Competent Crew so you have basic yachting experience.
-Our two week super yacht stewardess course provides you with the minimum qualifications to step on board.
+Our two week super yacht stewardess course (Course) provides you with the minimum qualifications to step on board.

 Deck crew will need an RYA Powerboat Level 2 certificate (for driving tenders), a marine radio operator’s licence and an RYA Day Skipper certificate, in addition to the STCW 95 qualifications.